 The mission of the Department of Communication of the University of Utah is to enhance the practice and understanding of communication in its intellectual, professional, cultural, and environmental contexts.
-We view communication as central to the integration and dissemination of information, the recognition and appreciation of diversity, and the development and application of technical and social knowledge.
+We view communication as central to the integration and dissemination of information, the recognition and appreciation of many backgrounds, perspectives, and lived experiences and the development and application of technical and social knowledge.
 In communication scholarship, our Department draws upon the full spectrum of methodologies and perspectives.
 Through teaching, research and service, the Department serves the needs of its students and contributes significantly to the University's commitment to educational development through the discovery, refinement, and exploration of knowledge.